The Article in 60 Seconds

 - The oldest Gen Zers are 23.
 Steve Jobs was 21 and Steve Wozniak was 26 when they formed Apple.
 Bill Gates was 19 and Paul Allen was 22 when they formed Microsoft.
 Mark Zuckerberg was 19 when he started Facebook.

-It’s Time to Get Ready for Gen Z
+It’s Time to Get Ready for Generation Z

 Millennials are considered digital pioneers, a generation that helped shape the digital world we know today.
 But, Gen Zers are digital natives — they’ve never had to adapt to technology because it’s always been part of their lives.